eostitan/resource-usage-oracle/README.md

 Data is stored in Redis which is persisted to file every 5 minutes.

-All data is pruned to the most recent 28 days worth.
+By default all data submission data is pruned to the most recent 28 days worth (can be change in config.env).

 Data submission uses a small node.js Express http server.